ChilliCream/greendonut/README.md

 ### Best Practise

-- Be careful when and how to create `DataLoader` instances, becuase sometimes users have different privileges.
-That implies perhaps a `DataLoader` on a per request base.
-However, it really depends on your application logic and the specific case you try to find a perfect solution for.
+- Consider using a `DataLoader` instance per request if the results may differ due to user privileges for instance.

 ## Documentation